 Organic farmers need access to more organic seed, and they need that seed to be adapted to their organic farms and regional climates

 Sign up for our quarterly newsletter for updates on upcoming events, and visit our library of publications, which includes links to webinars and other resources to support your research in the field and classroom.
-Learn about organic plant breeding, our research projects, and regional seed networks in the tabs below.
+Learn about regional seed systems, our research projects, and organic plant breeding in the tabs below.

 Organic plant breeding is the science and practice of developing new varieties in and for organic production systems.
 This research is often participatory in nature, where farmers, formal plant breeders, and members of the seed and food industry collaborate on setting breeding priorities and evaluating the results.
 Participatory plant breeding combines the practical experience of farmers with the technical expertise of formal plant breeders, resulting in more high-quality organic seed and more farmers with skills to develop or improve their own varieties.
 Two success stories coming out of our participatory breeding work is ‘Abundant Bloomsdale’ spinach and ‘Who Gets Kissed?’ sweet corn.

 Some research shows that crops bred under organic conditions perform differently — not surprisingly, better — on organic farms compared to farms that don’t adhere to the same practices.
 Because organic farmers don’t use synthetic pesticides and fertilizers, which can substitute for important plant traits like disease-resistance, they rely that much more on the genetic power within each seed to help defend their crops against pests, diseases, and other challenges.
 Learn more.

 Organic Seed Alliance is working to embrace the full potential of organic seed — from farm to fork — through collaborative research projects that closely engage farmers, university researchers, and food and farm organizations and businesses.
 We take a regional approach to breeding and seed production.
 Our collaborative research projects focus on: